 Net income declined 2% that year, hitting $1.3 billion, primarily because of a rise in selling, general, and administrative expenses.
 Cash from operations has been on an upward trajectory in recent years, and more than doubled in 2013, jumping to $5.2 billion.
 Lower prices reduced inventories by some $2 billion year-over-year, a key reason for the increase in cash flow.

 ADM's strategy is focused on geographic expansion and increasing its product portfolio.
 In 2013 the company increased its soybean processing capacity in South America with the opening of a plant in Paraguay.
 It also expanded a facility in Brazil and in 2014 announced plans for a sweetener and soluble fiber manufacturing facility in China.
-Also in 2014 ADM announced the formation of a new operating division called WILD Flavors and Specialty Ingredients, which will include specialty proteins, edible beans, soluble fiber, and other product lines.
+Also in 2014 ADM formed a new operating division called WILD Flavors and Specialty Ingredients, which will include specialty proteins, edible beans, soluble fiber, and other product lines.
+The purchase of German ingredients company WILD Flavors was the foundation of the new division.

 As the company adds new products to its portfolio, it is keeps an eye on operations that fail to meet expectations.
-To that end, in 2014 ADM agreed to sell its chocolate business to Cargill for about $440 million.
+To that end, in 2015 ADM sold its chocolate business to Cargill for about $440 million and its cocoa business, including equipment and facilities, to Singaporean ingredients company Olam International for about $1.2 billion.

 Mergers and Acquisitions